Guo Wenjing: Works

 His other opera works, Poet Li Bai, Mu Guiying, and Hua Mulan, also use Mandarin librettos and focus on exploring the possibility and potential of combining Chinese art and Western opera.

-Apart from his opera, he has created many fabulous compositions in different genres, such as chamber music and symphony.

 His chamber music, Drama (1995) for three percussionists was written to sound like a Chinese drama.
 Although there are three percussionists, it uses only one type of percussion instrument, the Chinese cymbals.
 The composer innovated many creative articulations for three pairs of Chinese cymbals.
 Furthermore, he requires performers to speak and sing as well.

 Chou Kong Shan is Guo Wenjing's concerto for Chinese bamboo flute.
 This work is a large-scale Chinese instrument concerto.
 It has three movements and requires three kinds of bamboo flutes, one for each movement.
 Each movement has a distinct personality and uses the distinct timbre of each flute to express its personality.
 It also plays an important role in promoting the development of the instrument and its performance techniques.

 Shu Dao Nan (1987) is a symphonic poem by Guo Wenjing inspired by Li Bai's poetry.
 Shu includes the Sichuan province and modern day Chongqing of China, Guo Wenjing's hometown.
 The piece features regional and cultural factors such as Sichuan folk music.

 Guo Wenjing has also composed many film scores (examples).
 Additionally, he is featured in the music composed for the opening ceremony of the 2008 Beijing Olympics.